The Cost of Living in Portugal: Compared Costs of 3 Portuguese Cities

 Coming to Europe can be a great opportunity, first because of the life conditions, such as safety for you and your family, and second because you’ll be receiving your salary in Euros.

-If you’re considering Portugal as your destination in Europe, then the great question is to choose which city to live in.
-With that in mind, we decided to compare the costs of living in the Portuguese cities with the most professional opportunities: Lisbon, Porto, and Braga.
+If you’re considering Portugal as your destination in Europe, then the great dilemma is to choose which city to live in.
+With that in mind, we’ve decided to compare the costs of living in the Portuguese cities with the most professional opportunities: Lisbon, Porto, and Braga.

 How much does it cost to live in Portugal?
 Common aspects of the 3 cities